 Advanced Ultimate Compression Wrist Brace

-In this case you should wear a gym wrist support which restricts the range of movement of your wrist and keeps it in a neutral, pain free position such as the Advanced Ultimate Compression Wrist Brace.
+In this case you should wear a wrist supports for gym training to restrict the range of movement of your wrist.
+As a result your wrist joint stays in a neutral, pain free position.
+The Advanced Ultimate Compression Wrist Brace is ideal.

 This has a removable solid metal spoon to fix your wrist in position as well as an additional wrap around strap for compression.
 As your injury improves, take the spoon out to allow movement but still retain compression support.